 - The amount of VAT you calculated in box 1.

-- The full value of the supply in both box 6 and box 7.
+- The supply’s full value in box 6 and box 7.

-This HMRC guide also covers VAT on imports, acquisitions and services from abroad in more detail.
+This UK VAT guide from HMRC covers in more detail VAT on imports, acquisitions, and services from abroad.

-As mentioned in this guide to VAT, customers and clients that are VAT registered can reclaim the VAT that you charge to them.
-It is not necessarily an advantage for you, however when you are VAT registered it can help create a more professional image for your business.
-As a result, the customer may then be more inclined to use your business again soon, knowing that you are VAT registered and that they can reclaim their input VAT too.
+As mentioned in this VAT guide in the UK, customers and clients that are VAT registered can reclaim the VAT that you charge to them.
+It is not necessarily an advantage for you; however, being VAT-registered can help create a more professional image for your business.
+As a result, the customer may be more inclined to use your business again soon, knowing that you are VAT registered and can reclaim their input VAT too.

-There are different VAT schemes that are available.
-In this guide, we now look at what HMRC offer to suit different businesses.
+There are several different VAT schemes available when you are VAT registered.
+This VAT guide in the UK now investigates what HMRC offers to suit different businesses.